Selling a Home with Low Ceilings

-Eight foot ceilings used to be the norm in residential buildings, in communities like Mount Vernon and elsewhere.
+Eight-foot ceilings used to be the norm in residential buildings, in communities like Mount Vernon and elsewhere.
 Even the tallest people had space to spare with them.
-Eight foot ceilings also offered nice proportions to the rooms they capped at a time when rooms tended to be small.
+Eight-foot ceilings also offered nice proportions to the rooms they capped at a time when rooms tended to be small.

 Real estate styles of today tell a different story.
-Cathedral ceilings are the key in central rooms such as the living room.
+Cathedral ceilings are the key to central rooms such as the living room.
 If a ceiling is not a cathedral, it's at least recessed.
 High ceilings grant more visual space, opening up the room.
 Tall ceilings can also balance out increasingly wide space.

 But some homes have neither cathedral nor recessed ceilings.
 They remain at a standard eight feet in eight, and there is no practical way of changing that.
 So, when selling a home and worrying about ceiling heights, a little cleverness goes a long way.

 Remove Drop Ceilings

 Getting rid of drop ceilings is a must.
 They are an outdated style, so, unless they hide something that absolutely cannot be relocated (such as plumbing), pull them out.

 Use of color can create a ton of illusions.
 The color white helps things to recede, as do cool colors.
 Paint the ceiling either bright white or a very light blue-white.
 Alternatively, paint the entire room in a very light color, and then apply a matching color to the ceiling.
 The lack of clear edges will allow the ceiling to blend into the walls, removing the visual cap of a ceiling.